ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

 Python API
 ==========

+Warning: this document is out of date: 'ansible.parsing.dataloader' and 'ansible.runner' are not available on the current version of Ansible.

 .. contents:: Topics

 Please note that while we make this API available it is not intended for direct consumption, it is here